Phosphatidylserine is a fatty substance called a phospholipid. It covers and protects the cells in your brain and carries messages between them.

 However, optimal doses of phosphatidylserine have not been established for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it very hard to establish a standard dose.

 Phosphatidylserine can affect how certain medicines work in your body.
-Talk to your doctor before taking this supplement if you also take:
+Talk to your doctor before taking this supplement especially if you also take:

 Always tell your doctor about any supplements you are taking, including natural ones and those bought without a prescription.
 That way, your doctor can check on any potential side effects or interactions with any medications.